zendtech/php-zendserver-docker/README.md

 If you are running a cluster, either assign a port redirect to one node only, or assign a different port to each container.

 #### Adding application files
-Application files can be automatically pulled from a Git repo (set the GIT_URL env var to the repo's URL), or by placing them in the "app/" folder.
+Application files can be automatically pulled from a Git repo by setting the **GIT_URL** env var to the repo's URL.
+Alternatively, if building an image from Dockerfile, place the app files in the "app/" folder.

 The files will be copied to the containers /var/www/html folder and defined in Zend Server as the default app.
 An example index.html file is included. this feature is available in Zend Server 8 and above.